 My previous product contained only Rhizobium bacteria, known to form nodules in the roots of their host plants, where they gather nitrogen gas from the air.
 This new product has Rhizobium plus a multitude of plant friendly bacteria, fungi, and protozoa.
 It’s almost like having powdered compost tea!

-Transforming atmospheric nitrogen into solid compounds, the symbiotic nitrogen-fixing bacteria then provide this valuable protein building block to the plants in a mutually beneficial relationship.
+Transforming atmospheric nitrogen into solid compounds, symbiotic nitrogen-fixing bacteria provide this valuable protein building block to the plants in a mutually beneficial relationship.

 Interestingly, some common herbs, shrubs and trees are also known to partner with nitrogen-fixing bacteria in the soil.